 Props Running Crew

-This crew manages the props, setting the stage for each act and making sure cast members get what they need when they need it during the show.
+Give props to this crew, they make things happen!
+The Props Running Crew manages the props, setting the stage for each act and making sure cast members get what they need when they need it during the show.
 The crew consists of about eight members (adults, teens, and older kids, generally 12 years old and up); members must attend at least one of the weekend rehearsals in November, every tech rehearsal, and every show.
 We will make every effort to work around one or two conflicts, but would prefer you commit to the entire run.
 If possible, the crew may get the opportunity to watch one show from the audience, but you can watch every show from the wings!

 Please Note: Because of the small size of the crew, slots for new volunteers are few but please contact the Volunteer Manager if you are interested.